mcatrinque/mcatrinque/README.md

 🔍 As a graduate researcher, I have been actively involved in innovative approaches to address geocoding, aiming to identify geographic indicators through text analysis.
 Additionally, I played a crucial role in building the infrastructure for the address search API and extracting valuable data from public sources.

-💼 "Throughout my journey, I have demonstrated proficiency in supporting critical systems, managing server resources, and building data pipelines.
+💼 Throughout my journey, I have demonstrated proficiency in supporting critical systems, managing server resources, and building data pipelines.
 In addition to my role in the IT Infrastructure sector, I have dedicated myself to personal projects in the field of Data Science, developing some academic projects that can be viewed on my [GitHub Repositories](https://github.com/mcatrinque?tab=repositories).

 ### Education
 - M.Sc.
 Computer Science, Federal University of Minas Gerais (UFMG), August 2022 - July 2024